sradics/digital-garden/_notes/About my usage of Fleeting Notes, Permanent notes and Literature Notes.md

 ---
 aliases:
 tags:
   - digital_garden
   - epstatus/2-🪴
   - type/permanent-note
 date_created: Friday, February 24th 2023, 10:29:20 am
 date_modified: Thursday, May 18th 2023, 6:15:57 pm
+image: Pasted image 20240505054325.png
 ---
 # About my usage of Fleeting Notes, Permanent notes and Literature Notes
 ## Fleeting notes
-Based on (TODO: Insert recent source here) a ==fleeting note is using for highly temporary notes== that one will like trash later.
+Based on [[How to take Smart Notes - Key Insights#Fleeting notes]] a ==fleeting note is used for  temporary notes== that I will like trash later.
 They should be just pointers for following up information, maybe also ToDo lists, more noise level information.
 Fire and forget would be just fine on this level.

 Create them e.g while reading, just 1..2 words when a thought appears.

-Use [[TPL Fleeting Note]] and best using the command to create a fleeting note from a template.
+I use [[TPL Fleeting Note]] and best using the command to create a fleeting note from a template.

 ### Storing fleeting notes
 Fleeting notes are tagged with #type/fleeting-note

-Fleeting notes reside in a folder *fleeting notes* that resides inside a Zettelkasten folder place area for each space [[Midjourney V6 prompts examples/030-039 Areas/32 Zettelkasten/Fleeting notes/Fleeting notes]].
+Fleeting notes reside in a folder *fleeting notes* that resides inside a Zettelkasten folder place area for each space [[S01 Personal/030-039 Areas/32 Zettelkasten/Fleeting notes/Fleeting notes|Fleeting notes]].

 Fleeting notes can also be captured inside projects.
 But I need to further observe if that makes sense.

 ## Permanent notes
-Permanent notes will form the building blocks/lego bricks for my Second Brain.
+Permanent notes ([[How to take Smart Notes - Key Insights#Permanent notes]]) will form the building blocks/lego bricks for my Second Brain.
 They should be on ==higher quality level==.
 Originally I thought they might be originating from fleeting notes.
-But then I discovered the concept of literature notes (TODO: Link here).
+But then I discovered the concept of literature notes ([[What is a literature note]]).

-And it became obvious that there is a transition from literature notes and derived permanent notes.
-And there is also a transition from fleeting notes to permanent notes and also to literature notes.
+And it became obvious that **there is a transition from literature notes and derived permanent notes**.
+And there is also a **transition from fleeting notes to permanent notes and also to literature notes**.

-Use [[TPL Permanent Note]] and best using the command to create a permanent note from a template.
+I use [[TPL Permanent Note]] and my Obsidian command to create a permanent note from a template.

 ### Storing permanent notes
 Permanent notes are tagged with #type/permanent-note